home-assistant/alerts.home-assistant.io/README.md

 A preview of this project can be found at http://temp-demo-alerts.s3-website-us-east-1.amazonaws.com/

+## Development

+Install dependencies using `yarn`.
+Then run `script/develop`.
+Dev environment will be available on http://localhost:5000.

 ## Alert metadata

 Alerts can have the following meta data: